Published 20 January 2021

 - Comparing 6272 Italian cases (positive for SARS-CoV-2) to 30,759 controls (matched for sex, age, and municipality of residence), no evidence was found that ACE inhibitors or ARBs modify susceptibility to COVID-19 (Mancia 2020).
 The results applied to both sexes as well as to younger and older persons.

 In conclusion, ACE inhibitors and/or ARBs should not be discontinued.
-Several randomized trials plan to evaluate ACEIs and ARBs for treatment of COVID-19 (Mackey 2020).
+Several other RCT plan to evaluate ACEIs and ARBs for treatment of COVID-19 (Mackey 2020).
 According to a brief review, adjuvant treatment and continuation of pre-existing statin therapy could improve the clinical course of patients with COVID-19, either by their immunomodulatory action or by preventing cardiovascular damage (Castiglion 2020).
-In a retrospective study on 13,981 patients in Hubei Province, China, the use of statins was independently associated with lower all-cause mortality (5.2% versus 9.4%).
+In a retrospective study on 13.981 patients in Hubei Province, China, the use of statins was independently associated with lower all-cause mortality (5,2% vs 9,4%).
+However, an observational cohort study using data from Danish nationwide registries, 843/4842 (17%) COVID-19 patients redeemed a prescription of statins in the 6 months prior to COVID-19 diagnosis.
+Recent statin exposure was not associated with an increased or decreased risk of all-cause mortality or severe infection (Butt 2020).
 Randomized controlled trials involving statin treatment for COVID-19 are needed.

 Of note, several studies have found a spectacular drop in admissions for STEMI during the peak of the epidemic.
 In France a steep decline of 25% was found for both acute ( < 24hrs) and late presentation (> 24 hrs) STEMI (Rangé 2020).
 Similar observations have been made in Italy (De Filippo 2020) and the US (Solomon 2020).
 Possible explanations for this phenomenon may be patients’ fear of coming to the hospital or disturbing busy caregivers, especially in the case of mild STEMI clinical presentation.
 Other hypothetical reasons are reduced air pollution, better adherence to treatment, limited physical activity or absence of occupational stress during lockdown.
 However, there is some evidence that the lower incidence does not reflect a true decline but just one more collateral damage of the pandemic.
 For example, Italian researchers have found a 58% increase of out-of-hospital cardiac arrests in March 2020 compared to the same period in 2019 (Baldi 2020).
 In New York, this increase seemed to be even more pronounced (Lai 2020).
 Others have observed an increased observed/expected mortality ratio during the early COVID-19 period indicating that patients try to avoid hospitalization (Gluckman 2020).